petr-yakovlev/applied-machine-learning/README.md

-# scoring_models
+# example of ML model
-Examples of scoring models created
+The prediction of concrete compressive strength